Will Amazon Remove Negative Feedback?

 Author's note: Before going any further, I'd recommend that you first familiarize yourself with the differences between seller feedback and product reviews.
 Click here to read our article, as they're easily confused.

-What Amazon Will Consider Removing
+Types of Feedback Amazon Will Consider Removing

 Amazon.com, Inc. ("Amazon") does have a policy (click here to read it) for removing specific types of feedback.
 Amazon will only get involved if the feedback meets one or more of the following criteria: